ceramicnetwork/docs/docs/clients/javascript/cli.md

 # JS CLI Client
 The JS CLI allows you to start a JavaScript Ceramic node and interact with it using simple commands.
 It can be used to interact with Ceramic from the command line, or to simply spin up and configure a Ceramic node which can be used with, for example, the [JS HTTP Client](./http.md).
+If you only want to use the CLI for spinning up a hosted node, instead view [Hosting a node](../../run/nodes.md).

 ## **Installation**